Subset-UCSD/Commit-Challenge-2025/actions.md

 # Marcelo

-Play a captain card and steal two coins from Nick, ignore all actions from nick
+Play a duke card and get 3 coins as tax

 # Nick